Marc Crépon

 Marc Crépon (born 30 March 1962 in Decize) is a French philosopher and academic who writes on the subject of languages and communities in the French and German philosophies and contemporary political and moral philosophy.

-He has also translated works by philosophers such as Nietzsche, Franz Rosenzweig and Leibniz.
+He is also a translator of works (into French) by Gottfried Wilhelm Leibniz, Walter Benjamin, Martin Heidegger, Friedrich Nietzsche, Jan Patočka, Franz Rosenzweig, and Sigmund Freud.

-He is Professor of Philosophy at the Ecole Normale Superieure and director of research at the Archives Husserl, National Center for Scientific Research.
+He is Professor of Philosophy at the Ecole Normale Superieure, where he is also chair of the philosophy department and where he founded the transdisciplinary Graduate School of Letters and Sciences.
+He is also director of research at the Archives Husserl, French National Center for Scientific Research.

 Early life

-He was born in Decize, Nievre in 1962.
-After high school, Crépon completed a preparatory course at Lycee Condorcet in Paris.
-He then attended the Ecole Normale Superieure and passed the agrégation in 1986, a French civil service exam for positions in public education.
+He was born in Decize, in the Nievre department of France in 1962.
+After passing the baccalaureat exam to complete his secondary education in 1984, Crépon entered a preparatory course at Lycee Condorcet in Paris.
+He then attended the Ecole Normale Superieure and passed the agrégation in 1986.

+Academic career

-The topic of his dissertation (written in French) was The problem of human diversity: survey on the characterization of the people and the constitution of geographies of spirit from Leibniz to Hegel (1995).
+The topic of his dissertation was The problem of human diversity: survey on the characterization of the people and the constitution of geographies of spirit from Leibniz to Hegel (1995).
+The supervising institution was Paris Nanterre University, where he began his academic career.

-Career

-Crépon's first academic position was teaching philosophy at Nanterre University.
-Shortly after this, he moved to Moldova for a period and credits living and working in the USSR with developing many of his attitudes and pedagogical methods.
-At this time, he also developed an interest in the relationship between political and linguistic communities, which he would go on to research in greater detail.
+He traveled for a period in Moldova and credits living and working in the USSR with developing many of his attitudes and pedagogical methods.
+At this time, he also developed an interest in the relationship between political and linguistic communities, a question related to this thesis topic.

-He has traveled and lectured at American universities, including University of California, Irvine and Rice University.
-Crépon also taught classes while in residence at Northwestern University in Chicago in 2006 and in 2008.
+He has traveled and lectured at American universities, including University of California, Irvine and Northwestern University.
+Crépon delivered the University of Notre Dame’s 2008-09 Nanovic Institute Distinguished European Lecture on “The Culture of the Enemy: A Critique of Huntington from Freud and Nietzsche."

 Marc Crépon was the co-founder (along with Bernard Stiegler) of the association Ars Industrialis.
+He was a member of the jury at Les Rencontres Philosophiques de Monaco from 2015-2025.
+He is a member of the PMLA, the journal of the Modern Language Association.

+Research

+Crépon's research focuses on the "intersection of moral and political philosophy," with particular attention to violence.
+He emphasizes that violence is a recurring thread in his work, including L’Épreuve de la haine : essai sur le refus de la violence (2016) and La Philosophie face à la violence (2015), co-written with Frédéric Worms.
+His work also examines democracy, political authority, and the relationship between rulers and the governed.
+Crépon has explored what he describes as the paradox produced by the tension between the "verticality" of institutional power and the horizontal forms of protest, public opinion, and political contestation characteristic of democratic societies.